SAP-samples/kyma-runtime-extension-samples/keda-cron-scaler/README.md

 I applied the KEDA cron scaler to all custom workloads in my Kyma cluster.

-All my deployment replicas were scaled down to zero.
+All my microservices and functions replicas were scaled down to zero.

 ![dep-off](assets/keda-off-hours.png)